-- Holds an unencumbered and current nursing license. - Must hold a Master's degree in Nursing or Master's degree in a related public health field (examples can include natural or social sciences, public health, health care administration, health sciences, social work). - Preceptor is experientially and academically prepared. - Provide opportunities to work with other public health professionals as appropriate to augment the practicum experience. . - Minimum of 2 years current work experience in public/community/population health. - Minimum of 3 months at current employer. - Able to provide an educational experience that will help meet overall practicum objective and personal learning objectives. - Preceptor willingness and time available to precept student learning by serving as a resource during the practicum time. - Preceptor cannot be relatives, personal friends or direct supervisor of student. - Preceptor can work at student's place of employment but cannot work in the same department as the student.
+- Holds an unencumbered and current nursing license. - Must hold a master's degree in Nursing or master's degree in a related public health field (examples can include natural or social sciences, public health, health care administration, health sciences, social work). - · Preceptor is experientially and academically prepared. - Provide opportunities to work with other public health professionals as appropriate to augment the practicum experience. - Minimum of 2 years current work experience in public/community/populationhealth. - Minimum of 3 months at current employer. - Able to provide an educational experience that will help meet overall practicum and personal learning objectives. - Preceptor willingness and time available to precept student learning by serving as a resource during the practicum time. - Preceptor cannot be a relative, personal friend, or a direct supervisor of the student. - Preceptor can work at student's place of employment but cannot work in the same department as the student.

-Preceptor responsibilities:
+Preceptor Responsibilities:

-- Provide an environment for the student to gain experience in planning as part of a leadership team, while regarding the student as a professional colleague - Communicate expectations to the student - Approve student submitted practicum hours through Thunder Time preceptor website. - Objectively review and validate the student's competencies through intermittent observation, discussion, mid-term and final evaluation - Share educational expertise, tools, and references that will aid the student in role transition to a competent public health professional.
-Provide time to mentor the student's learning by answering questions and reviewing progress on practicum work, etc. - Participate in conferences with course faculty to review and assess student progress (see Preceptor-Faculty-Student Conferences and Evaluations section)
+- Provide an environment for the student to gain experience in planning as part of a leadership team, while regarding the student as a professional colleague - Communicate expectations to the student - Approve student-submitted practicum hours through Thunder Time, the preceptor website. - Objectively review and validate the student's competencies through intermittent observation, discussion, mid-term and final evaluation - Share educational expertise, tools, and references that will aid the student in role transition to a competent public health professional.
+Provide time to mentor the student's learning by answering questions and reviewing progress on practicum work, etc. - Participate in conferences with course faculty to review and assess student progress (see Evaluations section)